bukharifaraz/bukharifaraz.github.io/_rl/introduction.md

 ---

 <h3>Sequential Decision Making</h3>
-<p>There are many situations in which an agent needs to decide which one of the many possible actions it should take.
+<p>There are many situations in which an agent needs to sequentially decide which one of the many possible actions it should take.
 For example consider the following problem:</p>

 <img src="/assets/rl_images/intro_cliff_grid.gif" alt="Grid with Cliff" />